 I was a fervent crusader for macrobiotics, intent upon changing the eating habits of the world, and thereby the world itself.
 At the time I felt certain that the whole world would be eating brown rice and vegetables in a decade.
 After all, ten years ago I had been nine, and the world seemed to have changed a lot since then!
 Everything seems so possible, but you don’t know what is until you try.

-Halfway into the 60’s, few people had ever heard of brown rice, and the only sesame seed they were likely to encounter was on top of a hamburger bun.
-Sunflower seeds were strictly for the birds and the only beans in British came in a tin with tomato sauce.
+Halfway into the 60’s, few people had ever heard of brown rice, and the only sesame seed they were ever likely to encounter was on top of a hamburger bun.
+Sunflower seeds were strictly for the birds and the only beans in the British diet came in a tin with tomato sauce.
 If you were lucky enough to find pure fruit juice on sale, it would have come from Germany in a glass bottle and probably cost as much as a bottle of decent wine.
 Western bread was white, except in a few places like Germany, Poland and Scandinavia.
 Disease was seen as a random event – the fickle finger of fate, disconnected from personal lifestyle or environmental pollution.
-Your doctor was wholly responsible for your health.
+Your NHS doctor was wholly responsible for your health.